The Weekly News

 Prayer Requests: Email your prayer requests to Mike Parnell by Friday evening and a list will be compiled for Sabbath morning's prayer time.

-Orcas Women's Bible Study will resume May 1 at 4:00-5:30 PM in the OCS Cafe.
+Orcas Women's Bible Study each Wednesday at 4:00-5:30 PM in the OCS Cafe.

-News and Events in the Washington Conference
+News in the Washington Conference

 News from North Pacific Union Conference